 Because of the simplicity of this classic Italian dish, Risotto has become very popular around the world.
 Risotto is often associated with high-end restaurants, an epitome of fancy indeed.
-This gourmet dish is perfect for a fancy dinner party or a romantic date-night.
+This gourmet dish is perfect for a fancy dinner party or a romantic dinner for two.

 Risotto is a highly versatile dish rich with Italian flavors.
 A simple basic rice dish, you can combine it with any ingredient you like, from meat to vegetables.
 Add some chicken to your risotto or go vegetarian with your risotto with arugula and peas.
 But as fall arrives, butternut squash is the ideal ingredient for risotto.

 Making risotto is fussy and time-consuming.
 It’s a labor of love, and it requires a lot of patience.
 But with our easy butternut squash risotto recipe, you’ll find it effortless to make this sumptuous Italian rice dish at home.